How to Pay a Federal Agency's Credit Card Bill

 - an Excel spreadsheet that automatically calculates the answer for you, or

-- a manual formula
+- a formula to calculate the answer yourself

 Using the spreadsheet

-On the Excel Rebate Spreadsheet, you will enter:
+On the spreadsheet, you enter:

-- the total amount the agency owes to the card issuer
+- the total amount the agency owes

 - the maximum discount the card issuer offers